PyRepair/maniple/training-data/summarize-experiment/pandas/86/prompt_response_response_4.md

     return indexed.unstack(columns)
 ```

-In this revised version, the code first checks if the `columns` parameter is None, and if so, raises a TypeError with an appropriate message indicating that 'columns' is a required argument.
-This ensures that the function now correctly handles the case where the 'columns' parameter is missing.

-This updated behavior aligns with the intended usage of the `pivot` function and should resolve the bug related to the misleading error message when the 'columns' parameter is set to None.
-The revised function can now be used as a drop-in replacement for the original buggy version.
+With this correction, the `pivot` function will now raise a `TypeError` with the expected error message when the `columns` parameter is not provided.
+This aligns the function's behavior with the documentation and the expected error message, resolving the bug.